uday1515-ai/Contact-Book/README.md

 o	Pickle: For serializing Python objects (like the contact dictionary) and saving them to a file.

-o	JSON: For storing contacts in a human-readable format.
-It’s easier to modify manually and can be used across different programming languages.

 o	Text Files: For storing plain text contact data, though this may be less structured and harder to scale.

 3. Data Validation: